gr-blog/gregros.dev/posts/web/05/iframes-and-when-javascript-worlds-collide.post.md

 - `getArray1` returns `i_win.Array`.
 - `getArray2` returns `Array`.

-That seems confusing, until you consider the critical difference between the two functions: where their code is written.
+That seems confusing, until you consider the critical difference between the two functions: where we wrote their code.

 It turns out that when a script loaded by a webpage, it’s **permanently bound** to that webpage’s environment.
 Any functions defined by that script are part of it, and therefore use the same environment.

 When we defined `getArray1`, we created a new script inside the iframe, but `getArray2` was actually created in the parent page.
 The fact we assigned it to the iframe afterwards didn’t change its origin.

-This makes sense, but it also means that far from being worried *just* about alien objects, we should be more concerned about alien functions!
+This makes sense, but it also means that far from worrying *just* about alien objects, we should be more concerned about alien functions!

 If we put a function defined in one environment into another, it'll keep producing alien objects, and it might break if we pass it any parameters of our own.